 COVID-19 Policies & Procedures

-We’re proud to have offered in-person programming safely in 2022 without a single case of COVID-19.
-As of April 2023, we’ve updated our COVID-19 policies and procedures for the upcoming camp season.
+We’re proud to share that since our return to in-person programming in 2022, not a single new case of COVID-19 has been spread at any of our programs.
+As of April 2024, we’ve updated our COVID-19 policies and procedures for the upcoming camp season.
 We’ve developed this plan following the guidance of the CDC, the state of Massachusetts, our local Boards of Health, and our Medical Advisory Committee of local pediatric oncology experts.

 We constantly strive to limit exposure to, and spread of, transmissible illnesses in the camp setting, there is always some risk associated with attending an in-person camp.
 We strongly encourage you to review our policies and procedures, particularly if you or your child may be at higher risk of severe disease from infection, and speak with your, or your child’s, health team to weigh the benefits and risks of participation.